Tuition freeze

 Online learning

 Online learning provides flexible, online access to a range of college and university courses and programs.
 Education and training opportunities are closer than you think.
-To find out more, visit Ontario’s online learning organizations and distance education and training network.
+To find out more, visit Ontario’s online learning organizations.

 OntarioLearn: a group of 24 publicly assisted colleges that have partnered to provide more online learning options.